Dream Room

 Why do they still keep books, when they have the multi-sensory recordings, called memcubes?

-I pick up one of the books, and as I start to open it I hear an unpleasant high frequency sound.
+As I start to open it I hear an unpleasant high frequency sound, and I’m overcome with nausea.

 On the left wall, there’s a cabinet with drawers and shelves.